 It’s a beautiful summer morning, and the kids and I are anxious to get outside.
 It’s an exhausting ordeal for me to go back and forth through the house changing/throwing away diapers, grabbing clothes, socks, and shoes, making sure everyone is adequately fed, and just getting everyone (including myself) ready to head out the door.

 We can’t go play in the back yard because I used all my energy getting ready, and my wheelchair can’t maneuver through the grass.
-So, thankful for sidewalks, I tell the kids we’re going for a walk around the block to enjoy the sunshine!
+So, thankful for sidewalks which now are marked by local contractors you can also hire for residential or commercial projects if you click here, I tell the kids we’re going for a walk around the block to enjoy the sunshine!
 A couple houses down, I sigh at how pointless it was for me to put on makeup today, because we’re now facing standing sprinklers that cover the whole sidewalk.
 So, I prep Gordon on my lap, protect Carson’s stuffed animal under my arm, and Carson takes position behind me, ready to push as fast as he can.
 Together we embark across the little journey as fast as we all can go, coming out the other end sufficiently sprinklered in the face.
 But hey, we made it!
 Keep those spirits up!

 We turn the corner and there is mud on the path.
 No big deal, pretty easy to wheel through.
 But as we come out the other side, I wheel forward and my hand gets caked with mud that’s stuck to my wheel.
 I try to brush it off but really just end up getting mud everywhere else, including on little Gordon every time I need to adjust him on my lap.
 A little more frustrated, we continue on, wet-faced and muddy-hands.